EU wants Facebook, Google, Amazon, and others to crack down on coronavirus scams

 — didier reynders (@dreynders) March 23, 2020

-Reynders asked the platforms to provide clear contact information to him by March 25 to allow for rapid reporting of any issues.
-And gave them a March 27 deadline to provide detailed explanations of step they are taking to crack down on coronavirus-related fraud.
+Reynders has asked the platforms to furnish him with clear contact information by March 25 to enable the rapid reporting of any issues.
+And he gave them a March 27 deadline to provide detailed explanations of steps they are taking to crack down on COVID-19-related fraud.